2016 World Series: Cubs

-By the 2021 trade deadline, the Cubs had fully committed to a re-build, as established players such as Anthony Rizzo, Kris Bryant, and Javier Baez were traded away for young players and prospects.
-Many fans and media drew a comparison with the 2016 Cubs to the 1986 New York Mets, as both teams had a young core when they won a World Series, both clubs had staged thrilling comebacks to win their respective World Series in seven games, and they both looked like a start to a potential dynasty; however, neither would return to another World Series.
+By the 2021 trade deadline, the Cubs had fully committed to a re-build, as established players such as Anthony Rizzo, Kris Bryant, and Javier Baez were traded away for young players and prospects; Rizzo was traded to the Yankees, Bryant went to the Giants, and Baez went to the Mets Many fans and media drew a comparison with the 2016 Cubs to the 1986 New York Mets, as both teams had a young core when they won a World Series, both clubs had staged thrilling comebacks to win their respective World Series in seven games, and they both looked like a start to a potential dynasty that ended up not materializing.
+After the departure of Kyle Hendricks following the 2024 season, no players remain from the Cubs' 2016 World Series team.

-After the departure of catcher Willson Contreras and outfielder Jason Heyward following the 2022 season, the only remaining player from the 2016 Cubs currently on the roster is pitcher Kyle Hendricks.

 Indians

 2016 was also the high point for the Indians.
-The 2017 Indians won 22 straight games – the second-longest winning streak in MLB history – on their way to a 102–60 record and AL Central title.
-However, they lost to the New York Yankees in five games in the ALDS after taking a 2–0 series lead.
+The 2017 Indians won 22 straight games—the second-longest winning streak in major-league history—on their way to a 102–60 record and AL Central title.
+During their 22 game win streak, they were nicknamed "WIndians" by fans and media.
+However, their near record winning streak did not translate into postseason success, as they lost to the New York Yankees in five games in the ALDS after taking a 2–0 series lead.
 The Indians won their division again in 2018, but were swept by the Houston Astros in the ALDS.

-During the 2020–21 off-season, the Indians had traded star shortstop Francisco Lindor, along with longtime rotation stalwart Carlos Carrasco, to the New York Mets.
-Currently, the only 2016 Indian remaining on Cleveland's roster is José Ramírez.
+During the 2020–21 off-season, the Indians traded star shortstop Francisco Lindor, along with longtime rotation stalwart Carlos Carrasco, to the New York Mets.
+The final player from Cleveland's 2016 roster to remain with the team had been José Ramírez.

+This was the team's final World Series appearance with the Indians nickname, as they changed their nickname to Guardians in 2022.

+After the loss, the Indians became the team with the longest World Series title drought as well as the second longest championship drought in North American sports, which stood at 68 years, and is now 76 years.
+The only team of the four major North American leagues to have a longer championship drought are the National Football League's Arizona Cardinals, who won their last championship in 1947, as the Chicago Cardinals, a year before Cleveland's last World Series title.

+In popular culture

+The final game of the World Series is a plot point in the fourth episode of the second season of the sitcom Not Dead Yet (aired in 2024).